Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 - **Validation:** We will use image analysis techniques such as averaging, variability, and difference images to identify potential visual patterns.
 Comparing these visual patterns will allow us to visually differentiate the two classes of leaves.

 ### Hypothesis 2:
-A machine learning model that can predict whether a leaf is healthy or infected with powdery mildew with powdery mildew with high accuracy.
+A machine learning model that can predict whether a leaf is healthy or infected with high accuracy.
 - **Validation:** We will build a classification model using a dataset of labeled cherry leaf images, healthy vs powdery mildew, and measure its accuracy and loss on predictions.

 ### Business Requirement 1: